HenkT28/pands-problem-set/README.md

 [2] Inc. GitHub.
 Github.

 https://github.com/.

 [3] GMIT.
 Quality assurance framework.

 https://www.gmit.ie/general/quality-assurance-framework.

-[4] [Ian McLoughlin] - I used some test examples explained by Ian McLoughlin, during the Programming and Scripting course, as template in writing up script solutions.
+[4] [Ian McLoughlin - GMIT lecturer] - I used some test examples explained by Ian McLoughlin, during the course, as template in writing up final script solutions.

 [5] [Stack overflow](https://stackoverflow.com/) - I used Stack Overflow in several of my solutions, as commented in the code.